cecyc/grpc-playground/README.md

 }
 ```

-I typically start of my coding by doing one thing, making sure it works, then moving on to the next thing.
+I typically start my coding by doing one thing, making sure it works, then moving on to the next thing.
 So when I started coding and testing my server, I had only implemented CreateNewDoggo, so I was getting errors that the other methods weren't implemented.

-What I did to get around that was simply implement the methods so I could satisfy the interface, but simply return `nil, nil`, and then build the functionality later as I tested.
+What I did to get around that was simply implement the methods so I could satisfy the interface in Go, but simply return `nil, nil`, and then build the functionality later as I tested.

 3. Vendoring